Fact: There are 2.93 billion Facebook users out there.That’s double the population of China.

 To recap, here is how to run Facebook ads:

-Let’s close out with some answers to frequently asked questions about Facebook ads.
+Let’s close out with some answers to frequently asked questions so you can truly compete in Facebook ads.

 The Facebook ad auction works differently from the Google Ads auction.
 The key factors involved in determining who wins the Facebook Ads auction include:

 These qualities ultimately determine your Facebook cost per click, which goes a long way in determining Facebook metrics that are tied more closely to revenue, like cost per action and cost per lead.